ForomePlatform/anfisa/README.md

   [prepared dataset](https://forome-project-bucket.s3.eu-central-1.amazonaws.com/v6/pgp3140_wgs_nist-v4.2.tgz)
 * Unpack the content into some directory (e.g. directory `data` under your work directory)
-* Run anfisa ingestion process
+* Run Anfisa ingestion process

 Here are sample commands that can be executed: